grumat/glossy-msp430/Hardware/L432KC/README.md

 # The Nucleo-32 Socket

 At the core of these prototype, a Nucleo-32 development board is fitted.
-It is a very common development resource and a very cheap option.
+It is a very common and affordable development platform.
 An official board which includes an ST-Link emulator costs less than US$20,00.
-While options like the BLue and Black Pill may cost less, they require a separate emulator and are usually populated with clones or counterfeits, specially for the BluePill.
+While options like the Blue and Black Pill may cost less, they require a separate emulator and are usually populated with clones or counterfeits, specially for the BluePill.

 ![L432KC-Conn-fs8.png](images/L432KC-Conn-fs8.png)